carbocation/interpose/README.md

 compatible with the Gorilla framework, goji, nosurf, and many other frameworks and standalone middleware.

-Many projects claim to be http.Handler-compliant but actually just use http.Handlers to create a more complicated/less compatible abstraction.
-Therefore, a goal of the project is also to create adaptors so that non-http.Handler compliant middleware can still be used.
+Many projects claim to be `http.Handler`-compliant but actually just use `http.Handlers` to create a more complicated/less compatible abstraction.
+Therefore, a goal of the project is also to create adaptors so that non-`http.Handler` compliant middleware can still be used.
 As an example of this, an adaptor for Negroni middleware is available, meaning that **any middleware that is Negroni compliant is also Interpose compliant**.